jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 ## **Examples from Elsewhere**

+### **Running Multiple Jobs From One Script**

+[Using srun inside of sbatch scripts,](https://hpc.llnl.gov/banks-jobs/running-jobs/slurm#MultipleJobs) in serial and parallel.
+Remember to include the `wait` bash command at the end of your batch file so the job doesn't end before all of the tasks inside of it.
+You may need to specify the amount of memory each `srun` command needs (out of the total allocated to the overall job) so the first `srun` isn't given all of the RAM.

 ### **Workflow**

 [This cluster ](https://support.ceci-hpc.be/doc/_contents/SubmittingJobs/WorkflowManagement.html#introduction) has some good material about workflows.
-It includes references to a number of tools which make managing job arrays easier.
-Also links to papers about the topic of creating workflows for scientific computing.
+It includes references to a number of tools which make managing job arrays easier. **Also links to papers about the topic of creating workflows for scientific computing.**

 ### **NERSC Examples**
 [Good examples](https://docs.nersc.gov/jobs/examples/).